run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 If your Job has not specified `--memory`, the system will use a default.
 The default is cluster-wide and is proportional to the number of requested GPUs.

-The system comes with a cluster-wide default of 100MiB per GPU.
+The system comes with a cluster-wide default of 100MiB of allocated CPU memory per GPU.
 To change the ratio see below.

 ### Defaults for --cpu-limit flag